Etnies

-Etnies (stylized as etnies) is a French-American footwear brand based in Lake Forest, California, United States, and is owned by Sole Technology, Inc. The company sponsors professional skateboarders and BMX riders, LAB more and releases signature shoe models.
+Etnies (stylized as etnies) is a skateboarding footwear and apparel brand founded in 1986 and owned by Nidecker Group.
+The brand was founded in France and later developed in Southern California; it sponsors professional skateboarders and BMX riders and releases signature shoe models.

 History

-The company was launched in 1986 and following the end of his professional skateboarding career, current owner, Pierre André Sénizergues, commenced design work at etnies shortly after the company's formation. etnies was an emerging European brand at the time that Sénizergues joined the company and he was responsible for designing the "Senix", "Lo-Cut", "Low-Top Rap", "Intercity" and "Scam" shoe models.
-Sénizergues subsequently introduced the brand to the US and proceeded to build Sole Technology, with the addition of the Emerica, éS (on hiatus between 2012 and 2014, but back in production), and ThirtyTwo (snowboarding brand created in 1995) brands.
+The company was launched in 1986 and following the end of his professional skateboarding career, Pierre André Sénizergues, commenced design work at etnies shortly after the company's formation. etnies was an emerging European brand at the time that Sénizergues joined the company and he was responsible for designing the "Senix", "Lo-Cut", "Low-Top Rap", "Intercity", and "Scam" shoe models.
+Sénizergues subsequently introduced the brand to the United States and proceeded to build Sole Technology, with the addition of the Emerica, éS, and ThirtyTwo (snowboarding brand created in 1995) brands.

 Skate park

 In 2003, etnies and the city of Lake Forest, California, opened etnies Skatepark of Lake Forest, the largest public skatepark in the state, at over 40000 sqft.
-The park has been used for a Sole Technology-sponsored skateboard competition, entitled "Goofy vs. Regular (GvR)"—goofy-footed skateboarders competed against regular-footed skateboarders—that was held in 2007 and 2008.
+The park has been used for a Sole Technology-sponsored skateboard competition, entitled "Goofy vs. Regular (GvR)"; goofy-footed skateboarders competed against regular-footed skateboarders, that was held in 2007 and 2008.